 the pupil can be removed from roll.
 Regulation 8 of The Education (Pupil Registration) (England) Regulations 2006 provides clear grounds for when a pupil of compulsory school age can be deleted from the admission register.

 All schools are required to notify the Local Authority within 5 days when a pupil's name is added to the admission register at a non-standard transition point.
 Schools must also notify the local authority when a pupil's name is to be removed from the admissions

 register at a non-standard transition point under any of the fifteen grounds set out in the Pupil Registration Regulations as soon as the ground for removal is met and no later the time at which the pupil's name is removed from the register.
 The on/off roll

 proforma allows schools to submit this information to the Local Authority easily.

 Please ensure the proforma is completed in full with your most up to date information.
 If you have ascertained details of a new school, please check that you have the full name and address of the school.

 https://get-information-schools.service.gov.uk/ is a useful website to use when confirming the details of other schools in England.

 The proforma should be completed in full and with your most up to date information.

-UPDATE: The off roll proforma has been updated (live from 07/07/2020) to ensure it captures key information for children been removed from the admissions register.
-If you have any queries or feedback about the new proforma, please contact
+The off roll proforma has been updated (live from 07/07/2020) to ensure it captures key information for children been removed from the admissions register.
+If you have any queries or feedback about the new proforma, please contact the CME team.